Does drug use affect life insurance?

 Insurers will be more concerned with frequent and/or recent drug use (often within the last 5 years).

-For example, someone who took recreational drugs once or twice more than 15 years ago will most likely be able to secure cover on standard terms.
+For example, someone who took recreational drugs once or twice more than 15 years ago may be able to secure cover on standard terms.

 Whereas someone who’s frequently used recreational drugs within the last 2 years may find it harder to secure cover.